pulumi/pulumi/docs/design/packages.md

 As noted earlier, class properties that are pure data should be marked as `primary`, to make initialization easier.
 Although classes can have constructors, they are not required to, and primary properties are set by the calling object initializer *before* invoking that constructor.
 In fact, a primary property's value *must* be provided at initialization time (unless it is marked nullable).
-This feature helps to reinforce Coconut's data-oriented viewpoint.
+This feature helps to reinforce Lumi's data-oriented viewpoint.

 In pseudo-code, it is as though constructing a `Person` object is done as thus: